 Publishing your work via the gold route means that the final version of your work is made freely available via the publisher's website.
 In order to fund this, an article processing charge (APC) is required.
 In fully gold open access journals, all papers within those journals are freely available online.
 In hybrid journals, some research will be made open access through an APC payment, whilst other papers will remain behind a paywall.

-Read and publish deals (also known as "transformative agreements") have evolved as a result of changes in the open access landscape.
+Read and publish agreements (also known as "transformative agreements") have evolved as a result of changes in the open access landscape.
 In particular, these changes have been brought about by Plan S. Read and publish deals are blanket agreements with academic publishers that cover both the subscription to the journal (the "read" aspect), and the open access publishing cost (the "publish" aspect).
 These deals therefore allow authors from the University of Essex to publish gold open access at no extra cost, regardless of whether their work is funded.

 At Essex, we offer range of deals with several publishers.
 Select the publisher tabs above to find out more about these deals, and how to make use of them.